semgrep/semgrep/README.md

 # to make selecting relevant rules fast next time;
 # source code will not be uploaded.
 $ semgrep --config auto

+# Some rules are only available after login to the Semgrep.dev server:
+$ semgrep login
 ```

 Visit the [full documentation](https://semgrep.dev/docs/getting-started/) to learn more.